MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/France/year-end-processes-overview.md

     ms.tgt_pltfrm: na
     ms.workload: na
     ms.search.keywords:
-    ms.date: 04/01/2020
+    ms.date: 07/15/2020
     ms.author: sgroespe

 ---
 # Year End Processes Overview

 Year end closing in [!INCLUDE[d365fin](../../includes/d365fin_md.md)] involves three steps:

 1. Closing the fiscal year.
 For more information, see [Fiscally Close Accounting Periods](how-to-fiscally-close-accounting-periods.md).
 2. Generating a year-end closing entry using the **Close Income Statement** option along with the offsetting equity account entries.
 For more information, see [Posting the year-end closing entry](how-to-post-the-year-end-closing-entry.md).
 3. Fiscally closing the fiscal year.
-For more information, see [Fiscally Close Accounting Periods](how-to-fiscally-close-accounting-periods.md).
+For more information, see [Fiscally Close Years](how-to-fiscally-close-years.md).

 According to the French law *NF Logiciel compatibilité informatisée* the system has to refuse the creation of a third open fiscal year, so only two open fiscal years are allowed at the same time.